rubabuddin/tweeter-redux/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - *Tweeter 2.0*

-**Name of your app** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+**Tweeter 2.0** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [X] The app includes **all required user stories** from Week 3 Twitter Client
-* [ ] User can **switch between Timeline and Mention views using tabs**
+* [X] User can **switch between Timeline and Mention views using tabs**
   * [X] User can view their home timeline tweets.
-  * [ ] User can view the recent mentions of their username.
+  * [X] User can view the recent mentions of their username.
 * [X] User can navigate to **view their own profile**
   * [X] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
 * [X] User can **click on the profile image** in any tweet to see **another user's** profile.